SMDan/Arduino-realtime-temperature-datalogger/README.md

-# Arduino-realtime-temperature-datalogger
+# Arduino-realtime-temperature-datalogger-with-python

-Arduino temperature datalogger with LCD display and set temperature LED indicator using pyfirmata
+Arduino temperature datalogger with LCD display and set temperature LED indicator and live graphical output using Arduino and python.

-The standard pyfirmata file needs modifying to include the liquid crystal function.
+The standard pyfirmata file that translates the python code to the Arduino needs modifying in order to utilise the liquid crystal display.

+Instructions:

-First upload the pyfirmataLCD.ino file to the Arduino using the arduino IDE
+Upload the pyfirmataLCD.ino file to the Arduino using the arduino IDE

 Connect the Arduino as follows: